-If you would like to know more about our policy or procedures for Safeguarding, you can speak to our Safeguarding Governor or Mrs. Curry.
+If you would like to know more about our policy or procedures for Safeguarding, you can speak to our Safeguarding Governor, Mrs. Curry or Mrs Roper.
 You can also download the latest copy of our safeguarding and child protection policy from the school website.